sculab/GeneMiner2/DEMO/DEMO2/DEMO2.md

 Set the **memory** to **4**(advised).

-**Memory availability can determine whether the assembly succeeds**, insufficient memory may cause assembly failure.
+**Memory availability can determine whether the assembly succeeds**, insufficient or excessive memory may cause assembly failure.
 If your computer is low on RAM, **be sure to adjust the memory to an appropriate level.**

 NOTE: For importing multiple pairs of sequencing files, select [Batch > Plant Chloroplast Genome] to extract.